How To Start Your Blog With A Bloody Great Bang!

 Also remember that every time you activate a new plugin on your site, it is taking up memory in your database that doesn’t get removed by simply deleting the plugin.

-It’s a bit like using blue tac to hang decorations, and sometimes you get marks on the wall, even if you remove them.
+It’s a bit like using blue tac to hang decorations – sometimes you get marks on the wall, even if you remove them.

 Add Your Pretty Little Face on the sidebar